 Get advice as soon as you can so that you can establish entitlement to safe harbor before you receive a notice of audit.

 If you have questions or concerns about these issues we would be pleased to work with you.

 This is not intended to be legal advice.
 You should contact an attorney for advice regarding your specific situation.

-Gerald Jacobowitz is of counsel with the firm and practices Environmental/Land Use, Administrative Law, Banking & Finance Law, Business and Commercial Law, Estate Planning, Municipal Law, Probate and Estate Administration
+Gerald Jacobowitz was previous of counsel with the firm and practiced Environmental/Land Use, Administrative Law, Banking & Finance Law, Business and Commercial Law, Estate Planning, Municipal Law, Probate and Estate Administration

 Real Estate Law/Construction Law.

 We can be reached by phone at 845-764-9656.